Affiliate partner

 Quick answers for choosing strings, learning songs, and practicing this tuning.

-Drop F# is especially useful for one-finger power chords, heavier riffs, palm-muted rhythm parts.
+Drop F# is especially useful for Drop F# tuning 6 string, F sharp guitar tuner, F#-C#-F#-B-D#-G# notes.
 It changes the way open strings and chord shapes feel, so spend a few minutes listening to the open strings before learning full songs.

 Drop F# is an advanced tuning.
 Beginners can use it, but it helps to learn the target notes first and start with slower songs before trying fast chord changes.